Tick Control Services In Baltimore MD

-Miche Pest Control is a top rated, family owned and operated, full service pest control company that provides tick control services for homes and businesses in Baltimore MD and the surrounding areas.
-Our expert technicians get rid of tick infestations fast, and work preventatively to keep ticks from coming back after they've been eliminated.
-Miche Pest Control has a 4.9 star rating and over 1,000 reviews online - call today!
+Miche Pest Control is a family owned and operated pest control company that provides residential and commercial tick control services for homes and businesses in Baltimore MD and the surrounding areas.
+Our expert tick exterminators get rid of tick infestations fast, and work preventatively to keep ticks from coming back after they've been eliminated.
+Miche Pest Control has a 4.9 star rating and over 1,000 reviews online - call today or book online!

 What Do Ticks Look Like?

 Ticks are a common nuisance that nobody wants to deal with.
 With hundreds of different species of ticks common around the United States, knowing what a tick looks like is important.
 Because they are most common in wooded and grassy areas, ticks are often found on dogs, cats, and even children who play outside.
 They are most active between spring and summer but can stay active even during winter.

 Ticks crawl upward, so make sure to check your legs and feet for small dark spots after coming in from tall brush or wooded areas.
 These are some of the most common places to pick up ticks.
 Before they attach and begin to feed, the legs of a tick are more pronounced than the rest of its body.
 This will help you identify if the small insect is a tick or not.